Constraining Neutron-Star Matter with Microscopic and Macroscopic Collisions

-\textit{Combining information from micro- and macroscopic collisions.--} The final EOS constraints are obtained through the combination of both the HIC information and astrophysical multi-messenger observations, see Fig.~\ref{fig:EOS_joint_constraint}D. While the multi-messenger data rules out the most extreme EOS behavior, the HIC data favors larger pressures around 1-1.5$\ns$, where the experimental sensitivity is highest.
-This is similar to the effect of recent NICER observations on the EOS~\cite{Miller:2021qha,Raaijmakers:2021uju}.
-The constraints from HIC experiments is thus in excellent agreement with the constraints from astrophysical observations, cf. Fig.~\ref{fig:EOS_joint_constraint}E. At low densities, HIC results have a clear impact on the total posterior for the EOS, while the EOS at higher densities ($\gtrsim 2 \ns$) is mostly determined by astrophysical observations.
-At these densities, HIC results deviate only mildly from the prior, see Fig.~\ref{fig:EOS_joint_constraint}F. This is also reflected in the radii of neutron stars shown in Fig.~\ref{fig:MR_joint_constraint}E and Fig.~\ref{fig:MR_joint_constraint}F. Because astrophysical observations mainly probe neutron stars with $M\gtrsim 1.4M_\odot$, for which the probed densities are higher, HIC information influences the radii of these neutron stars to a smaller degree.
-The radius of low-mass stars with $M\sim 1.0M_\odot$, on the other hand, is also constrained by HIC information.
-Our final result for a typical 1.4 solar mass neutron star is $12.01^{+0.37}_{-0.38} \rm{km}$ at $68\%$ uncertainty ($12.01^{+0.78}_{-0.77} \rm{km}$ at $95\%$ uncertainty), see Tab.~\ref{tab:main_results}.
+\textbf{Combining micro- and macroscopic collisions.} The final EOS constraints are obtained through the combination of both the HIC information and astrophysical multi-messenger observations (Fig.~\ref{fig:EOS_joint_constraint}D).
+The multi-messenger data rule out the most extreme EOS behavior, and the HIC data favour larger pressures around 1-1.5$\ns$, for which the experimental sensitivity is highest.
+This is similar to the effect of recent NICER observations on the EOS\cite{Miller:2021qha,Raaijmakers:2021uju}.
+Hence, the two complementary approaches, HIC experiments and astrophysical observations show a remarkable agreement (Fig.~\ref{fig:EOS_joint_constraint}E).
+At low densities, HIC results have a clear impact on the total posterior for the EOS, whereas the EOS at higher densities ($\gtrsim 2 \ns$) is mostly determined by astrophysical observations.
+At these densities, HIC results deviate only mildly from the prior (Fig.~\ref{fig:EOS_joint_constraint}F).
+This is also reflected in the radii of neutron stars shown in Fig.~\ref{fig:MR_joint_constraint}E, F. As astrophysical observations mainly probe neutron stars with $M\gtrsim 1.4M_\odot$, for which the probed densities are higher, HIC information influences the radii of these neutron stars to a smaller degree.
+The radius of low-mass stars with $M\approx 1.0M_\odot$, on the other hand, is also constrained by HIC information.
+Our final result for a typical 1.4$M_\odot$ neutron star is $12.01^{+0.37}_{-0.38} \rm{km}$ at $68\%$ uncertainty ($12.01^{+0.78}_{-0.77} \rm{km}$ at $95\%$ uncertainty; Tab.~\ref{tab:main_results}).
 Comparing this value to the result without any HIC information, $11.93^{+0.39}_{-0.41} \rm{km}$ at $68\%$ confidence, highlights the benefit of combining these various sources of information in a statistically robust framework.
+We find that the HIC information has a high impact on the EOS at densities below $1.5\ns$ (Supplementary information).
+Finally, we quantify the possibility for the presence of a strong first-order phase transition to a new phase of QCD matter in the core of neutron stars.
+For this, we calculate the Bayes factor in favour of the presence of such a phase transition against its absence, and find it to be $0.419 \pm 0.012 < 1$.
+Therefore, its presence is slightly disfavoured given current astrophysical and experimental data.